feliperflores/feliperflores.github.io/README.md

 # feliperflores.github.io

-My personal portfolio and developer profile, built with HTML, CSS, and vanilla JavaScript — hosted on GitHub Pages.
+My personal portfolio and developer profile, built with HTML, CSS, and vanilla JavaScript.

 ## About Me